denis-stepanov/advent/README.md

 1. for good recognition, having 3 seconds fingerprinted is enough ([Dejavu's own estimate](https://github.com/denis-stepanov/dejavu#2-audio-over-laptop-microphone) is that 3 seconds fingerprinted gives 98% recognition confidence);
 2. every contiguous 1.5 seconds (2 seconds better) shall be covered by at least one recognition attempt.
 Jingle minimal duration thus should not be inferior to 1.5 seconds;
-3. 10% confidence looks like a good cut-off for a "hit" (this was later lowered even to 5% as Dejavu recognition is not as as good expected but it does not give false positives even at 5% confidence).
+3. 10% confidence looks like a good cut-off for a "hit".

 So we can estimate that having three recognition threads running with one second interval over three seconds window (as on figure above) should give good enough coverage.
 These values have been recorded as default parameters in AdVent source code (there are command line options to alter them if needed).
 Due to inevitable imperfections of timing, I added one more thread just in case (see more details on this below).
 This gives four threads in total, actively working on recognition.
 This means that for AdVent to perform well, it should be run on at least four cores CPU, and on such a system it would create 100% system load (four threads occupying four cores).
 Most of modern systems would satisfy this requirement, Raspberry Pi included.

-Because recognition process is not deterministic, threads originally spaced in time might drift and get closer to each other.
+Because recognition process is not deterministic, threads originally spaced in time might drift and come closer to each other.
 This would diminish coverage and decrease effectiveness of recognition.
 To avoid this effect, a mutex is used which would prevent any recognition operation firing too close to another one from a parallel thread.

 Another side effect from threading is that two closely running threads both yielding a hit can try flipping TV, which would cause problems at TV controls unit, as well as unpleasant user experience.
 To prevent this, a dead time is used (30 seconds by default), during which all actions on TV are disabled.

 Finally, an implicit requirement coming from threading approach is that hardware audio source shall support concurrent use from threads.
 This is not granted in general case (see [below](#testing)).

-To confirm the number of threads needed, I undertook a specific test profiling recognition process of a jingle of 3.2 seconds long.
+Once the threading engine was ready, in order to confirm the number of threads needed, I undertook a specific test profiling recognition process of a jingle of 3.2 seconds long.
 Dejavu listening interval was 3 seconds, thread spacing was 1 second, and recognition confidence was 10%.
 The results are shown below:

 ![AdVent running 4 threads](https://user-images.githubusercontent.com/22733222/185672902-cde37f43-4aa4-4b34-8867-519ab6c3929d.png)